 ➥ Single-Leg Calf Raise Progression

 This progression involves five different exercises.
-Start with the first, and aim for three to five sets of about 15 to 20 reps per side (or as many is needed to really challenge your muscles).
-If you’re doing the exercises before a run, reduce the volume slightly, says Whitley, who suggests doing just three sets per side.
+Start with the first, and aim for 3-5 sets of about 15-20 reps per side (or as many is needed to really challenge your muscles).
+If you’re doing the exercises before a run, reduce the volume slightly, says Whitley, who suggests doing just 3 sets per side.

-Once you can do multiple sets of 15 to 20 reps without cramping or fatiguing, move onto the next exercise in the series.
+Once you can do multiple sets of 15-20 reps without cramping or fatiguing, move onto the next exercise in the series.

 calf exercise